 One of the most sensitive markers for emotional arousal is galvanic skin response, also referred to as electro-dermal activity (EDA).
-EDA modulates the amount of sweat secretion from sweat glands.
-The amount of sweat glands varies across the human body, being highest in hand and foot regions (200–600 sweat glands per cm2).
+EDA determines the amount of sweat secretion from sweat glands.
+The number of sweat glands varies across the human body, being highest in hand and foot regions (200–600 sweat glands per cm2).

 After the scan you can see an overview of health through 3D coloured body models and charts.
 The data looks at patterns that show a match similar to controls collected over time, stored in the database.
 The accuracy is impressive.

 • Cardiac Power and Output – this shows how “hard” your heart works with each stroke, and how much blood is moved with each stroke.

 • Vascular and Arterial Resistance and Stiffness – measures the health and elasticity of your veins and arteries.

 • Oxygen Uptake, Saturation and Delivery – tells us how well your body is using and absorbing oxygen.

 • Autonomic Nervous System – gives us insight into potential problems related to how your body is adapting and healing.
 The autonomic nervous system regulates involuntary functions like bowel motility, perspiration and digestion.

 • Body Composition – portrays the percentage of body fat and lean muscle tissue as well as both extra cellular and intra cellular water.
 This is a great way to monitor healthy weight loss.